PepperAddict/graphql-chat/README.md

 * Toggle between chat or upload for the type of message you want shared with others
 * Chat will let you send a message
 * Upload will let you send an image.
 Dragging an image over also works.
-* Nicknames that match the chat are deletable.
+* Nicknames that match the message's name are deletable.

-## Files to note
+## Notes

 * If you are running this app locally, the "database" is [neDB](https://github.com/louischatriot/nedb).
 You can find the file `database.db` of any data that was stored on your end.
 This file is not shared.

-* Images uploaded from the front-end are stored in `public>images` and are also not shared...
-But will be stored on my local machine.
+* Images uploaded from the front-end are stored in `public>images` and are not shared...
+But will be stored on my local machine.... so.... yeah....

 ## Problems

 * The upload feature is executed with a standard POST request handled by multer rather than GraphQL because [apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) doesn't work alongside [Subscription link](https://www.apollographql.com/docs/react/data/subscriptions/#4-provide-the-link-chain-to-apollo-client) and I was too lazy to research a better client-side graphql upload tool.

-* This app had little to no thought when it comes to security...
+* This app had little to no thought when it comes to security, UI, responsiveness, and other stuff...